 Cat was previously Strategy Project Director at the UK Foreign and Commonwealth Office and Senior Policy Adviser in the Prime Minister’s Strategy Unit.
 Before working in government, she worked in strategy and international relations across the not-for-profit and business sectors.
 Cat is also a trustee for Women ́s Health and Family Services in Tower Hamlets, a community-based health advocacy organisation working with Black and Ethnic Minority women and their families; a trustee of Involve, a public participation think tank; and a Global Board member of Academics Stand Against Poverty.

-Andrea Westall is a Strategy and Policy Consultant and a Visiting Senior Research Fellow at the Open University.
+Andrea Westall is a Strategy and Policy Consultant, a Visiting Senior Research Fellow at the Open University, a Committee Member on Social Value for BSI, and part of the Advisory Board on Resilient Economies for the Friends Provident Foundation.
 She has been Head of One Planet Economy at WWF-UK, Deputy Director of the New Economics Foundation, Policy Director of Entrepreneurship at the London Business School, and a Senior Research Fellow at the Institute for Public Policy Research, as well as working in journalism, television and publishing.
-Her interests include: sustainable development; policy tools and strategies; entrepreneurship (including social and environmental); local economic development; small firms and self-employment; science policy; innovation and R&D; corporate and organisational governance; outcome and impact assessment; civil society.
+Her interests include: sustainable development; policy tools and strategies; entrepreneurship (including social and environmental); local economic development; small firms and self-employment; corporate and organisational governance; outcome and impact assessment; and civil society.

 Andrea has also been a board member of several organisations – such as Founding Board Director of the Social Enterprise Coalition (now SEUK), and partner for the start-up of one of the first social investment bodies in the UK, the Adventure Capital Fund – as well as a government adviser, Commissioner on public service reform, and is the author of many publications such as Revisiting Associative Democracy and Value-Led Market-Driven: Social enterprise solutions to public policy goals.